codeforjapan/socialhackday/README.md

 Deployment
 ----------

-- Updating `master` branch will automatically deploy them to the production server.
+Updating `master` branch will automatically deploy them to the production server.

 **Do not directly commit to those branches.
 Use pull requests**

+see [DEPLOY.md](DEPLOY.md) for more details

 Development
 -----------